 Step 1: The file you downloaded contains the project activities, days required for each task and stage of completion.

-Have an active cell inside the data range hit CTRL+A to select the entire range of data and then hit CTRL+T to convert data into Excel table.
+Have an active cell inside the data range hit CTRL+A to select the entire range of data and then hit CTRL+T to convert data into an Excel table.